mxagar/azure-rag-app/README.md

 conda activate azure-rag

 # Generate pinned dependencies and install/sync
+pip-compile requirements.in --verbose  # create requirements.txt
-pip-compile requirements-dev.in --verbose
+pip-compile requirements-dev.in --verbose  # create requirements-dev.txt > requirements.txt
-pip-sync requirements-dev.txt
+pip-sync requirements-dev.txt  # install requirements-dev.txt

 # If we need a new dependency,
 # add it to requirements[-dev].in